We focus on maintaining quality of life for patients facing the end of life

 Select a Hospice service below to access information from our Health Library as well as how IU Health can help.

 IU Health Hospice, with ongoing coordination with your physician, provides traditional hospice services focusing on symptom management and pain control.
 Traditional hospice care includes 24-hour on-call support and service.
 Hospice care services include nursing visits, respite care, pharmaceutical services, medical social work, spiritual care and counseling services.
-No one can prepare you for the feelings you will experience following the death of loved one.
+No one can prepare you for the feelings you will experience leading up and following the death of loved one.
 IU Health Hospice offers several bereavement and family support groups and seminars for both patients and their loved ones to help them through this time.